zaminathan/Machine-learning-Project/README.md

-# Machine-learning-Project
-Predicting Air Quality using ML
+# Predicting Air Quality using ML